ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 The lowest resonant frequency is called the **fundamental frequency**, or the 1$\rm^{st}$ harmonic.
 A harmonic is a positive integer multiple of the fundamental frequency.
 By increasing the frequency, and thus shortening the wavelength, we can find higher harmonics for which the tube resonates.

 Air columns in cylinders for which both ends are open can produce all harmonics of the fundamental frequency.
 They allow all harmonics that have an antinode at each end of the cylinder.
-These are all half-wavelength harmonics.
 Cylinders with one closed end and one open end produce only those harmonics that have a node at the closed end and an antinode at the open end.
-These are all odd quarter-wavelength harmonics.

 :::Exercise